a-kiru/quiver-mac/README.md

 ```
 in the **quiver** directory and then open `localhost:8000` in browser.

-If you have any other problems building **quiver**, [open an
-issue](https://github.com/varkor/quiver/issues/new) detailing the problem and I'll try to help.

 If you want to build **quiver** using Docker, run:

 ````